 You should never rely solely on job search engines to find a job.
 In fact, experts recommend that job search engines should only account for 20% of your job-hunting efforts.

+- Networking.
 Many of the jobs are never advertised.
 As such, networking provides you an opportunity to meet with professionals face-to-face, allowing you to get an insider scoop of what’s happening in your industry.

-A job lead can pop up anywhere, so possessing a good network is necessary.
-You can leverage LinkedIn to broaden your network and find new opportunities.
+- Direct Company Outreach.
 If you already have a list of your dream employers in mind, you can create a well-thought-out plan that involves visiting their career pages and sending out highly curated resumes.
-You can also identify a company that you’d like to work in and pursue opportunities that are a fit for your skillset

 When searching for a job it’s always a good idea to use a variety of resources including job search sites, networking, and traditional walk-in techniques.
 Before you start applying for jobs, ensure that your resume is up to date and it’s optimized with the right keywords to increase your chances during ATS screening.